HTTP-APIs/http-apis.github.io/pages/Design.md

 The design of both database and datastore takes into account some of the different layers of representations possible using RDF.
 This multi-layered data layout tries to give tools to fashion representations using metadata and data concepts as useful abstractions.
 Typically, statements (triples) are stored in the Graph according to 4 different types of layers.
 These layers make up the Knowledge Base that the REST layer queries.

-NOTE: for the sake of this text, the following tuple of words are synonims:
+NOTE: for the sake of this text, the following tuple of words are synonyms:
 * statement is triple
 * predicate is property